More about Tomoko Mukaiyama

 Tomoko’s work builds on the study of the absence and presence of the composer, the audience and the pianist.
 She gave new dimension to the concert space with her project for you (2002) which premiered at the Yokohama Triennial (2002).
 She performed on the piano in a concert hall for just one visitor, who won the unique ticket in an auction.
 The intimacy of this performance made for an intense experience for the listener, who was confronted with the music, the pianist, but most of all, himself.

 In Show me your second face (2007) Tomoko transformed herself and the piano into a fashion sculpture.
 Her music installation Mo-Ichido (2008) included the experience of scent by integrating organic odours and video.
-Tomoko’s installation performance wasted (2009), made of some 12.000 silk dresses, challenged the transience of the feminine virtue of fertility.
+Tomoko’s installation performance wasted (2009) which premiered at the Echigo-Tsumari Art Triennial, made of some 12.000 silk dresses, challenged the transience of the feminine virtue of fertility.
 A piano concert with multimedia reached out to audiences to participate or engage with this installation through a personal ritual.
 The work successfully toured five locations all over the world, and led to a documentary film called Water Children (2011) that was shown at International Documentary Film Festival Amsterdam and movie theaters across the Netherlands.

 One of Tomoko’s signature works is the Multus (2012–) concert series, an ever-extending performance of the minimalist piece Canto Ostinato that is coloured by the artist’s personal view through its visualization with other disciplines such as video and light art.